aidanastridge/Publisher/README.md

 <blockquote class="callout callout_default" theme="🎅">
   <h3>❗UPDATE </h3>
   <p>
    I will be chaging the name for this theme in the future to "Penguin."
-I'm also rescinding the dark theme version as it's not cohesive with the light version and the former has a stronger connection to the thesis; Nor is it visually interesting.
+I'm also rescinding the dark theme version as it's not cohesive with the light version and the former has a stronger connection to the thesis; Subjectively, I also don't find it visually interesting.
 Ultimately, there are way better dark themes!
   </p>
 </blockquote>